The Best Commercial Truck Insurance Companies for 2026

 Paid in Full Discount

-Some insurance companies will offer a discount for policyholders who pay their premium in a lump sum at the beginning of coverage.
-For example, Progressive customers can save up to 15 percent with this discount.
+Some insurance companies will offer a discount to policyholders who pay their premium in a lump sum at the beginning of coverage.
+For example, Progressive customers can save 13% or more with this discount.

 Higher Deductibles

-A high deductible policy will result in lower monthly premiums, but also carries a higher risk of paying a lot of money out of pocket in the event of an accident.
-Business owners may wish to consider a policy with a higher deductible if the drivers have a clean driving record, the cargo transported is relatively low-risk, and the business would be able to cover the full amount of the deductible in the event of an accident.
+A high deductible policy will result in lower monthly premiums but also carries a higher risk of paying a lot of money out of pocket in the event of an accident.
+Business owners may wish to consider a policy with a higher deductible if the drivers have a clean driving record, the cargo transported is relatively low-risk, and the business could cover the full amount of the deductible in the event of an accident.

 Lower Coverage Limits